 From publicly falling asleep in a first year 9am to dropping my water bottle from the top of a lecture hall mid-lecture, my experience with studying sociology at York has certainly been eventful.
 This is especially considering the year of online seminars and recorded lectures.
 Email communication was the only interaction possible and lifeline for assessments.

 However, I genuinely wouldn’t change anything about my experience.
 Although it has been a roller coaster of emotions, it’s been the ride of a lifetime.
-The Department of Sociology has grown on me so much in my time at York.
+Sociology has grown on me so much in my time at York.

-Studying a cross departmental degree at York is no different from studying one that belongs to a single department.
+Studying a cross-disciplinary degree at York is no different from studying one that belongs to a single subject.
 I do have some different compulsory modules.
 However, I still received the same opportunities to select optional modules in 2nd and 3rd year.
 Another plus is that I received the same amount of support.
-With Campus West, a short walk or bus route away, my modules for my other department are nearby!
-There are many cross departmental pathways available within the Department of Sociology.
+With Campus West, a short walk or bus route away, my modules for my other subject are nearby!
+There are many cross-disciplinary pathways available within Sociology.
 If this is something that interests you, I would definitely recommend that you check out the individual subject pages!

 Internship of dreams